mizzioisf/openhospital-client/README.md

 - right click on **oh.ps1** and select "Run with Powershell"
 - choose among available options

-It s also possible to start Open Hospital with the legacy batch file (old oh.bat):
+It's also possible to start Open Hospital with the legacy batch file (old oh.bat):
 - open cmd.exe and run **.\oh.bat -legacymode**
 - to see available options, open a cmd.exe window and run **.\oh.bat -h**